Systematic Reward Gap Optimization for Mitigating VLM Hallucinations: Curriculum Learning

 \section{Curriculum Learning}

-To progressively refine the model's ability to discern subtle errors, \METHOD{}-CL (\textbf{C}urriculum \textbf{L}earning) employs an iterative alignment approach.
-This approach incorporates a selective replacement mechanism for semantic units, guided by a curriculum.
-This curriculum dictates the selection of alternative semantic units and subsequently guides the construction of rejected responses $y_l$ paired with preferred responses $y_w$.
+To progressively refine model's ability to discern subtle errors, \METHOD{}-CL (\textbf{C}urriculum \textbf{L}earning) employs an iterative alignment approach.
+It incorporates a selective replacement mechanism for semantic units, guided by a curriculum.
+This curriculum dictates the selection of alternative semantic units and subsequently guides the construction of rejected responses $y_l$ paired with preferred ones $y_w$.

 \textbf{Implementation Details.} The \METHOD{}-CL process is divided into multiple iterations.
 In each iteration, preference data is generated using a distinct subset of the overall data sources (as detailed in Section 4.1, containing images $I$ and prompts $x$).
 This newly generated preference data is then used to fine-tune the policy model $\pi_\theta$.
 The aligned policy model resulting from one iteration serves as the reference model for the subsequent iteration.
 Note that unlike methods such as RLAIF-V~\cite{yu2024rlaifv} which re-generates preferences using the entire data sources in each of its multiple iterations (a total generation effort equivalent to $N_\text{iterations}\times |\mathcal{D}|$), \METHOD{}-CL is designed so that preference data for any given subset of the data sources is generated only once throughout the entire multi-iteration process (a total generation effort equivalent to $|\mathcal{D}|$).